— Topics —

 The Dilution Effect/ Pushing Out Effect of Carbohydrates

-For this reason, the two-step approach aims to create a physiological environment opposite to intestinal starvation—namely, a state in which intestinal contents containing less digestible components remain in the gut for an extended period.
-To achieve this, carbohydrate intake is reduced in order to weaken the dilution and push-out effects, while the relative intake of other foods—such as fiber-rich vegetables, dairy products, fats, and minimally processed protein sources—is increased.
+For this reason, the two-step approach aims to create a physiological environment opposite to intestinal starvation—namely, a state in which intestinal contents containing less digestible matter remain in the gut for an extended period.
+To achieve this,

 In low-carb diets, by contrast, the central strategy is to reduce carbohydrate intake itself, while proteins and fats are consumed relatively freely as alternative energy sources.
 This distinction represents a fundamental difference between low-carb diets and the two-step approach described here.